well-list/well-list/README.md

 #### For general use:
 1. Open up the root folder of the webapp in a command line interface (CLI) or terminal
-1. Run `npm install` or `npm i` if you haven’t done so from the installation instructions
+2. Run `npm install` or `npm i` if you haven’t done so from the installation instructions
-1. Type `node app.js` to start the server
+3. Run `node app.js` to start the server
-1. Open up a browser of your choice and type in localhost:3000 in the address bar
+4. Open up a browser of your choice and type in localhost:3000 in the address bar

 #### For testing:
 1. Have the repo installed.
 For instructions on how to install, see below.
-1. Load up the directory in two CLIs/terminals.
+2. Load up the directory in two CLIs/terminals.
-1. Run the server in one terminal/CLI by typing `node app.js`.
+3. Run the server in one terminal/CLI by typing `node app.js`.
-1. Change the directory of the other terminal/CLI into the testing folder.
+4. Change the directory of the other terminal/CLI into the testing folder.
-1. Type the command `npm test` to run all tests.
+5. Type the command `npm test` to run all tests.

 ## Installation Instructions
 Assuming the user is an everyday person AND assuming the user already has git installed.
 1. Go to the github repo here
-1. Click on the button “Code” and copy the HTTPS link
+2. Click on the button “Code” and copy the HTTPS link
-1. Open up a folder in a CLI/terminal where you would like to download the repository to
+3. Open up a folder in a CLI/terminal where you would like to download the repository to
-1. Type `git clone [paste the link here]`
+4. Type `git clone [paste the link here]`
-1. Change the directory into the root folder of the repo
+5. Change the directory into the root folder of the repo
-1. Type `npm install` or `npm i` to install the remaining required files for the webapp to run.
+6. Type `npm install` or `npm i` to install the remaining required files for the webapp to run.

 ## Frequently asked questions
 **Q**: Where are my tasks stored?